crdsonnet/crdsonnet/README.md

-# Runtime Jsonnet library for CRDs
+# CRDsonnet

-A library to generate a *runtime* Jsonnet library directly from a CRD.
+Generate a *runtime* Jsonnet library directly from a CRD.

 ## Example usage